amirongit/notecode/elasticsearchInAction.md

 ### APIs
 some resources are as follow
 - index
-- documents (`_doc` is a generic pointer to the single document type an index is able to store)
+- documents ("_doc" is a generic pointer to the single document type an index is able to store)
 <!---->
 APIs are exposed as a suffix of their corresponding resource; sometimes multiple comma-separated resources on the same level can be used
 - components